bas-project/AlibabaChecker/README.md

 🛡️ Simplifies management of large account volumes

-⏱️ Saves time and resources

 📊 Quickly identifies blocked or inactive accounts

-🔧 Easy setup and user-friendly interface
+🔧 Easy setup and use

-🚀 Increases efficiency in managing Alibaba accounts

 🇷🇺 RU: